qqrz997/CustomSabersLite/README.md

 Settings are set in-game from the left panel in the Custom Sabers menu.

 ### Todo
-- More settings and possibly better UI
 - Try to add trail intensity to settings
 - Look into missing shaders for shader repair
+- Look into chroma custom note colour compatibility
+- Look into HMD only sabers compatibility
+- Make sabers appear in multiplayer
 - Independent trail system
-- Make sabers appear in multiplayer